saurabhp75/next-mdx-shadcn-blog/README.md

     - Table of contents (`components/blog/table-of-contents.tsx`) scans headings and tracks scroll position
     - Code copy button (`components/mdx/code-block.tsx`)
     - Share buttons (`components/blog/share-buttons.tsx`)
+    - Copy MDX button (`components/blog/copy-markdown-button.tsx`) copies the post as a full `.mdx` file

+Note: The “Copy MDX” button reconstructs frontmatter from post metadata and the MDX body from the source file.
+It intentionally omits the `published` field.

 ### Where MDX Is Compiled